 "Our focus is regional," explains Bruce Hart, former ITL manager.
 "We're helping our manufacturing community become more successful through testing, product development, and process development."
 The lab has collaborated with nearly 100 companies in Michigan ranging from large corporations to small family businesses and startups.
 The ITL is a perfect match for smaller companies that otherwise would not have access to such facilities.
 For larger companies, whose testing labs are overloaded or miles away, the Independent Testing Lab provides convenience while saving time and money.
 Many clients view Saginaw Valley's laboratory as an extension of their own facilities.

-Not only do companies gain access to instrumentation and lab space, but as an added value, they gain access to SVSu's faculty and staff or experts including up-and-coming student employees, Hart says.
-These student assistants receive experience that is so valuable when they make the transistion to industrial science and engineering positions.
+Not only do companies gain access to instrumentation and lab space, but as an added value, they gain access to SVSU's faculty and staff or experts including up-and-coming student employees, Hart says.
+These student assistants receive experience that is so valuable when they make the transition to industrial science and engineering positions.
 "We are educating the next generation of chemists and engineers."

 After all, he explains, "Healthy businesses and industries are good for the university and good for the community."